BRETT ORRISON / EXECUTIVE DIRECTOR

-Brett Orrison is a seasoned sound engineer, producer, and talent buyer with over 25 years in the music industry.
-From live broadcast mixing to studio mastering and festival curation, his work has shaped modern music across genres.
+Brett Orrison is a seasoned sound engineer, producer, and talent buyer with over 25 years in the music industry, specializing in FOH live sound mixing, studio mastering, and festival curation.
+His work has shaped modern music across genres—from rock and psychedelia to blues, jazz, zydeco, and brass band traditions.

 BRYAN RICHIE / DIRECTOR OF ARTIST RELATIONS